ethersphere/bee/.github/ISSUE_TEMPLATE/user-story.md

 ## Background

 <!--
-Mention here the reason of the user story, any technical details, link to meeting notes, architecture diagrams, etc -->
+Mention here the reason of the user story, any technical details, link to meeting notes, architecture diagrams, etc.
+-->

 ## Tasks